 Our management does not expect that our disclosure controls and procedures or our internal controls will prevent all errors and all fraud.
 A control system, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.
 Further, the design of a control system must reflect the fact that there are resource constraints, and the benefits of controls must be considered relative to their costs.
-Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues and instances of fraud, if any, within our company have been detected.
+Because of the inherent limitations in all control

+S vstems, 1 no evaluation of of controls of can provide ab solute assur ance that all l control iss ues and instance ces of fraud. if any within our company have beer detected.